Published at Sci-Tech Policy Review International Journal, December, 2008

 Executive Institution

-1. A large-scale hydrographic survey at the offshore area of eastern Taiwan
+1. A large-scale hydrographic survey at the offshore area of eastern

 TPC